 Again, despite beaches being public land, in practice you can’t really argue the finer points of Mexican law with six angry security guards tapping the guns and handcuffs on their belts.

 Just save your money and go another time.
 It’s not like Phish, Widespread Panic and the rest don’t play your hometown or darn close to it at least once a year anyway.
 (Unlike poor me living in B.F.E.
 Mexico—but I did make it to Dick’s last year.)

 This brings me to a common complaint about these shows: too expensive.
 For sure it would be awesome if Phish played a big festival in Mexico with regularly-priced tickets, like Vive Latino in Mexico City or Cumbre Tajin in Veracruz.
-Though Phish has few fans in Mexico, if they played a festival like one of those, they would instantly create tens of thousands.
+(I saw Tool, Primus, Jack Johnson, and more at Cumbre Tajin a couple years ago, by the way.)
+Phish has very few fans in Mexico, and if they played a festival like one of those, they would instantly create tens of thousands.

 But these festivals are in the middle of the country.
 I imagine that Phish and the other bands want to play shows in Mexico because they want to play next to the ocean, with palm trees swaying and the breeze breezing.
 Trey wouldn’t have written “Breath and Burning” otherwise.

 Sure, these resorts are expensive—they’re expensive even without a popular foreign band playing there.
 And think about it, when Phish comes to play, it’s not just the dudes in the band and a few guitars, but planeloads of gear.
 I mean, last year they had so many lights, including big ones over the ocean, that they had to bring in a second lightman, the guy from Umphrey’s Mcgee.